JKBurrows/ST558-Project-2/Saturday.md

 ## Filter by Day

-Grab the data for saturday.
+Grab the data for Saturday.

 ``` r
 dayData <- bikes %>% filter(weekday == params$day)